 Please note Thames Water will also be undertaking works in this area, this weekend – this is unrelated to the West End Project.

 The programme for our works with further details on access can be found below.
 Please note that this is subject to change.

 |Date||Area to be resurfaced / Road closed||Additional road closures||Access restrictions|

-Grafton Way will be two-way to traffic in/out of the junction with Gower Street for local access only.
+Grafton Way between Beaumont Place and Gower Street will be two-way to traffic in/out of the junction with Gower Street for ambulances and traffic accessing maternity unit only.